cicirello/InteractiveBinPacking/paper/paper.md

 the source code, documentation, and example assignments suitable for courses on discrete mathematics, algorithms, or artificial intelligence (AI), or by self-directed learners.
-An executable jar of the application is available from GitHub Releases or Maven Central.
+An executable jar of the application is available from GitHub Releases and Maven Central.

 # Bin Packing

-Bin packing is a combinatorial optimization problem in which we must pack a set of items into a set of bins while minimizing the number of bins used.
-This problem has many practical applications, including within logistics, such as packing shipments into trucks or airplanes, as well as many others such as creating compilations of musical works, scheduling television advertisements, placing files in fixed-length memory blocks on a file system, wireless network channel scheduling, job scheduling, among many others [@Leinberger1999; @Malkevitch2004a; @Malkevitch2004b; @Wang2006].
+Bin packing is a combinatorial optimization problem involving packing a set of items into a set of bins to minimize the number of bins.
+It has many practical applications, including within logistics, such as packing shipments into trucks or airplanes, as well as applications such as creating compilations of musical works, scheduling television advertisements, placing files in fixed-length memory blocks on a file system, wireless network channel scheduling, job scheduling, among many others [@Leinberger1999; @Malkevitch2004a; @Malkevitch2004b; @Wang2006].

-As an NP-Hard [@Garey1979] optimization problem, it is unlikely that any polynomial time algorithm exists guaranteed to optimally solve bin packing.
+As an NP-Hard [@Garey1979] optimization problem, it is unlikely that any polynomial-time algorithm exists guaranteed to optimally solve bin packing.
-Thus, heuristic algorithms, and metaheuristics, are often used.
+Thus, heuristics and metaheuristics are often used.
 Among the topics covered by this tutorial application are constructive heuristics.
-A heuristic is a practical problem solving approach that quickly provides a solution of sufficient quality, while using relatively little time.
-A constructive heuristic is a type of heuristic that iteratively applies some rule to build upon an initially empty solution until it is complete.
-The result may or may not be optimal, and in most cases you won't know whether or not it is optimal.
-The application guides the user into learning about common constructive heuristics for bin packing.
+A heuristic is a practical problem solving approach that provides a solution of sufficient quality, while using relatively little time.
+A constructive heuristic iteratively applies some rule to build upon an initially empty solution until it is complete.

 # Origin of the Application

-In my teaching, I have used bin packing to introduce heuristics to students in both courses for computer science majors, as well as for non-majors.
+In my teaching, I have used bin packing to introduce heuristics to students in courses for computer science majors, as well as for non-majors.
 Using the Computer Science Unplugged [@Nishida2009] methodology, I previously developed an in-class activity called Collective Bin Packing [@Cicirello2009], in which students take turns